iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > Installing this =捉蟲入屎忽<br> :date: __2020-10-19 04:16:38__

 > Easy to install.
 My only question is how does it know you have been in contact with someone personally?
 How is connecting the dots, so to speak?<br> :date: __2020-10-12 17:38:42__

-> I understand needing location for the alerts but why would it need bluetooth?
-Modern day dependence on wireless devices destroys battery life as it is.
-I keep my Bluetooth, location and few other settings off unless I need to use them.
-Again, I understand location, but why bluetooth. *Anyone that doesn't know keep bluetooth wifi and nfc off unless you need it to keep yourself safe from hackers.<br> :date: __2020-10-12 04:27:49__